saurabh3569/socialmedia-api/readme.md

       + Replace <your-mongodb-uri> with the URI for your MongoDB instance.
       + Replace <your-jwt-secret> with a secret string of your choice.

-+Start the API: npm start
++ Start the API: npm start

 ## Endpoints